Methoxymethyl ether: Protection

 Although not relevant to protecting groups, MOM groups are installed by reaction of chloromethyl ethers with methoxide and by the acid-catalyzed reaction of alcohols with dimethoxymethane.

 Deprotection

-The MOM and the MEM protecting groups can be cleaved with a range of Lewis and Bronsted acids.
+The MOM and the MEM protecting groups can be cleaved with a range of Lewis and Brønsted acids.

 Safety

 Chloromethyl methyl ether and chloromethoxyethoxymethane, like other chloroalkyl ethers, are strong alkylating agents with attendant dangers.
 These compounds are human carcinogen.